 A factory filled with robot workers once seemed like a scene from a science-fiction movie, but today, it's just one real-life scenario that reflects manufacturers' use of artificial intelligence.

-Manufacturers can benefit from AI in a number of ways.
+Manufacturers can benefit from AI implementations in several ways.
 Here are 10 examples of AI use cases in manufacturing that business leaders should explore now and consider in the future.

 1. Cobots work with humans